Munif Razzaz: Later years

 Following the downfall of Aflaq, Salah al-Din al-Bitar and the moderates in general in the 1966 coup, Razzaz went underground.
 He became the only member of the old National Command to put up any resistance against Jadid's neo-Ba'athist government.
 On his ascension to office, Razzaz relationship with Aflaq deteriorated even if it was the Military Committee, and not Razzaz, who forced him from office.

 Shortly after the 1966 coup, Colonel Salim Hatum began planning a conspiracy which would topple the Jadid government.
 Hatum forged an alliance with Razzaz, encouraged by messages from comrades from the old National Command, began recruiting military officers to his cause.
 He managed to form a Military Committee led by Druze officer Major General Fahd al-Sha'ir.
 The coup was uncovered by the authorities in August 1966, and Razzaz and fellow conspirators were forced either into hiding or into Lebanon.
 Razzaz was highly critical of the Syrian regime of Hafez al Assad, writing an exposure book, Al Tajribah al Murrah The Bitter Experience, published in 1966.
 He became a member of the Palestinian Iraqi-aligned Ba'athist organization Arab Liberation Front in 1966, and through it, rose through the Iraqi-dominated Ba'athist structure.

-Alleged assassination

 In 1977, Munif relocated to Iraq and became a leading member of the Iraqi Ba'ath.
 He was among dozens of dissidents accused of plotting against then new Iraqi President Saddam Hussein in the 1979 Ba'ath Party Purge.
 King Hussein had advocated for Munif's release so he can return safely to Jordan, but President Saddam Hussein adamantly refused.
 Munif died in 1984.
-His family claims he was assassinated by the Iraqi Ba'ath after his hypertension medicine was replaced with poison during his house arrest in Baghdad.
+His wife and doctor claimed that he was poisoned after the medication he was taking for high blood pressure was replaced with poison.
 He puked blood in front of his wife and daughter.